martyf/joomla-item-helper/README.md

+# NEW PLUGIN FOR JOOMLA 3

+This repository is no longer updated, and the Item Helper is now a plugin that you can install and update through Joomla.

+See [https://github.com/mitydigital/joomla-item-helper](https://github.com/mitydigital/joomla-item-helper) for more information.

 # Joomla ItemHelper

 This Joomla ItemHelper is used in template overrides to make some common actions much easier (and help centralise